 How can you help new employees make a smooth transition into your small business?
 Successful new employee onboarding can reduce costs and save company resources.
 Employees who are up and running quickly will have fewer days of on-the-job training, saving you time and money.

-After countless hiring iterations to build our payroll software development team, we have learned that creating a successful onboarding process requires organization and thoughtful planning, from the moment you offer a job through the first few months of employment.
+Creating a successful onboarding process requires organization and thoughtful planning from the moment you offer a job through the first few months of employment.

 Here are five key elements of a successful employee onboarding program.